Bizagi features an OData service which handles aspects of the Experience design.

 •DisplayName: The default display name of the action for that record.

-Such parameters include for each attribute:
+Parameters are included for each attribute:

-oId: A string-based GUID of the attribute.
+oId: A string-based GUID.

-oName: The display name of the attribute.
+oName: The display name.

 oXpath: The full Xpath to that attribute (includes its name).

-Similarly, if no parameters are expected, you would use:
+If no parameters are expected, use:

-Notice this other image shows a previous invocation regarding parameters that the action expects (as you would need to send the exact data type and matching xpath information):
+The next image shows a previous invocation regarding parameters that the action expects (as you would need to send the exact data type and matching xpath information):